A nearly week-long driving ban is lifted in Buffalo as temperatures rise

 The nearly week-long driving ban in Buffalo, instituted Friday at 9:30 a.m., has been lifted as temperatures rise.
 All major state highways in western New York have also reopened with the driving ban being lifted.

-"Hundreds of very large pieces of equipment will still be out clearing streets from curb-to-curb," Erie County Executive Mark Poloncarz tweeted Wednesday night.
+"Hundreds of very large pieces of equipment will still be out clearing streets from curb-to-curb," Poloncarz tweeted Wednesday night.
 "Please exercise caution while walking or driving."

 A travel advisory will remain in effect in Erie County, which includes Buffalo, until further notice.